-Once the dissertation is written, you must make a preliminary appointment with the Office of Graduate Studies (OGS) at UC San Diego, to assure formatting is correct.
-Appointments can be made online using the OGS online calendar at https://gradforms.ucsd.edu/calendar.
+Once the dissertation is written, you must make a preliminary appointment with the Graduate Division at UC San Diego, to assure formatting is correct.
+Appointments can be made online using the Graduate Division’s online calendar at https://gradforms.ucsd.edu/calendar.
 The calendar only allows students to schedule two months in advance so plan accordingly.
 Please refer to the site prior to making an appointment as there are specific guidelines to be followed.
 At this appointment you will need to bring the following:

 - One complete, unbound, fully formatted, single-sided copy of your dissertation on plain paper.